 The Garmin GPS on board our boats are known for their great performance and are the most precise source of navigation for the area during your charter.
 You can use the indicated routes, which are reliable and the depths are exact.
-However, even with a reliable GPS, it is still important to closely monitor your route.
+However, even with a reliable GPS, it is still important to closely monitor your route with the paper charts provided.
 It is, therefore, important to stay focused and watch out for shallow water as well as for coral heads throughout the trip.